city_hall

 Neighborhood Engagement: Led by MAPC

-The goal of MAPC’s neighborhood engagement is to hear the interests of residents who live and work in the priority neighborhoods (Roxbury, Dorchester, Mattapan, and East Boston).
-They want to hear about where there should be urban agriculture in the neighborhoods, and what the best agricultural strategies would be.
-In each priority neighborhood, MAPC has assembled a committee of interested residents, and is leading five committee meetings.
-In partnership with the committees, MAPC will host a community data gathering event in each neighborhood.
+The goal of MAPC’s neighborhood engagement was to hear the interests of residents who live and work in the priority neighborhoods (Roxbury, Dorchester, Mattapan, and East Boston) as they relate to urban agriculture.
+In each priority neighborhood, MAPC assembled a committee of interested residents, and led five committee meetings.
+In partnership with the committees, MAPC hosted a community data gathering event in each neighborhood.

 Municipal Engagement: Led by MAPC

-MAPC is also conducting a municipal engagement effort.
-This includes a series of coordination meetings with City departments.
-MAPC is also interviewing staff from City departments and key community-based organizations.
-The goal of this engagement is to coordinate citywide systems and programs to better support local food producers.
+MAPC conducted a municipal engagement effort.
+This included a series of coordination meetings with City departments.
+MAPC interviewed staff from City departments and key community-based organizations.
+The goal of this engagement was to coordinate citywide systems and programs to better support local food producers.

-MAPC are meeting with staff from the following departments: GrowBoston: Office of Urban Agriculture; Boston Public Health Commission; Department of Public Works; Office of Youth Employment and Advancement; Office of Food Justice; Inspectional Services Department; Boston Planning & Development Agency; Parks & Recreation Department; Boston Water & Sewer Commission; Boston Public Schools; and Assessing Department.
+MAPC met with staff from the following departments: GrowBoston: Office of Urban Agriculture; Boston Public Health Commission; Department of Public Works; Office of Youth Employment and Advancement; Office of Food Justice; Inspectional Services Department; Boston Planning and Development Agency; Parks and Recreation Department; Boston Water and Sewer Commission; Boston Public Schools; and Assessing Department.

-MAPC will meet with staff from the following community-based organizations: Boston Farms Community Land Trust; Urban Farming Institute; Trust for Public Land; The Trustees of Reservations; and Massachusetts Urban Agriculture Coalition.
+MAPC also met with staff from the following community-based organizations: Boston Farms Community Land Trust; Urban Farming Institute; Trust for Public Land; The Trustees of Reservations; and Massachusetts Urban Agriculture Coalition.

 Food Producer Engagement: Led by UFI